 In reality, you actually have a wide range of choices and styles to choose from when deciding on your dream bed.
 While touches of natural shades, from dark walnut finishes to dependable oak, are very popular in creating a subtle, refined tone, today’s contemporary gives you the freedom to push the boat out and involve lavish neutral fabrics.

-Upholstered beds in neutral shades, like the Tranquil slate double bed, are perfect for contemporary style bedrooms
+Upholstered beds in neutral shades are perfect for contemporary style bedrooms

 2.Select beautiful furniture